Friday, December 7, 2018

 Nowhere on earth conjures up lifestyles of the rich and famous like Monte Carlo, Monaco, so imagine how indulgent it would feel to have a delicious breakfast overlooking the panoramic harbor.

 We enjoyed it so much, we opted to return to this fabulous restaurant for lunch after strolling over to explore the Royal Palace.
-En route, we passed through the course of the famed Monaco Grand Prix.
-After exiting our vehicle, we roamed the postcard city streets and watched the pomp and circumstance of the Changing of the Guard.
+A vehicle beckoned so en route, we snaked through the course of the famed Monaco Grand Prix.
+Upon arrival, we roamed the postcard city streets and watched the pomp and circumstance of the Changing of the Guard.

 We even caught a glimpse of the Crown Prince in his Rolls Royce.